 It’s funny that when I think of my top disappointments in life, the Fish-a-majig always swims to the top.
-Not the nine-year marriage that ended in divorce or the civil union that crashed and burned less than a year after my girlfriend and I exchanged vows.
+Not the nine-year marriage that ended in divorce.
 Or even the 1993 World Series when Joe Carter ended the Philadelphia Phillies’ magical lightning-in-a-bottle season with a single swing of the bat.
 Curse you, Joe Carter.

 Truth be told, W and I have had very few Fish-a-majig moments in our relationship.
 From the get-go, everything has always worked out the way that it was supposed to, which has been perfect.

 And, I know the weekend will be perfect, too.